mpampuch/nextflow-notes/README.md

 1. **Directives** are initial declarations that define optional settings

 2. **Input** defines the expected input channel(s)
+    - Requires a qualifier

 3. **Output** defines the expected output channel(s)
+    - Requires a qualifier

 4. **When** is an optional clause statement to allow conditional processes